 Nationally recognized, SophoMORE Connections is a two-day career and academic discovery conference unique to Colgate.
-It is an immersive opportunity for students to engage with more than 120 alumni who come back to campus.
+It is an immersive opportunity for students to engage alumni.
 And it is geared specifically toward the career topics and questions students should be considering in their second year.
 More than half of the sophomore class typically participates.